Party of Regions: Revolution of Dignity

 From November 2013, protests against Yanukovych's rule evolved into the largest democratic mass movement in Europe since 1989, known as Euromaidan which led to the Revolution of Dignity.
 Two main goals of Euromaidan were the removal of President Yanukovych and the calling of snap elections.
 In late January 2014, the party's symbol and activities were banned in the Chernivtsi, Ternopil, and Ivano-Frankivsk regions, although there was no legal basis for these bans, since in Ukraine only a court can ban the activities of a political force.
 The Party of Regions faction in Zhytomyr announced its dissolution on 19 February 2014.

-On 22 February 2014, the Ukrainian parliament voted to impeach the honorary chairman of the Party of Regions, Viktor Yanukovych, as President of Ukraine.
+On 22 February 2014, the Ukrainian parliament voted for the resolution on self-removal of Viktor Yanukovych, as President of Ukraine.
 Out of the 38 PoR deputies present, 36 voted in favor of ousting Yanukovych, while two did not take part in the vote.
 Simultaneously, both Yanukovych and former Prime Minister Mykola Azarov fled to Russia.
 In a written statement the next day, the party denounced Yanukovych, stating they "strongly condemn the criminal orders that led to human victims, an empty state treasury, huge debts, shame before the eyes of the Ukrainian people and the entire world."
 On 24 February 2014, faction leader Oleksandr Yefremov declared that the party was moving into the opposition.
 77 of its MPs had left the faction in the preceding days.
 On 25 February 2014, Anatoliy Kinakh and 32 other mostly former PoR deputies created the parliamentary faction Economic Development.